Ixtapa

-In the 2005 INEGI Census, the population of Ixtapa was 6,406.
+In the 2020 INEGI Census, the population of Ixtapa was 13,806.

 Creation of Ixtapa

 Ixtapa is a government-planned tourist resort that was begun in the early 1970s, and constructed on what was once a coconut plantation and mangrove estuary.

 In 1968, the Bank of Mexico created a special fund for the creation of new tourist destinations on the country's coastlines.
 The first two such destinations were Cancún, in the state of Quintana Roo, and Ixtapa, next to the town of Zihuatanejo.
 The development of Ixtapa was supported by a loan from the World Bank.

 The master plan for Ixtapa was developed by architects Enrique and Agustín Landa Verdugo, who also participated in the choice of the site.
 Their project defined the tourist destination's street layout and zoning.
-The project is organized in super-blocks with irregular shapes, with the high-speed streets separating these blocks, and cul-de-sacs within them.
+The project is organized in super-blocks with irregular shapes, with the high-speed streets separating these blocks, and culs-de-sac within them.
 A couple of architects were selected to build this city, some are still residents of this town.
 Architects Miguel Ángel Rojas and Concepción Rivera live and work in this town.
 The famous Mexican telenovela Marimar was filmed here in 1994.